--Interviews with notable practitioners-four new for this edition-highlighting leaders in the field and addressing topical subjects.
+- Interviews with notable practitioners-three new for this edition-highlight leaders in the field and address the effects of the financial crisis.

-General Interest boxes highlight timely material from financial publications that shed light on business problems and realcompany practices.
+General Interest boxes highlight timely material from financial publications that shed light on business problems and real-company practices.